Suhas Joshi

-Suhasini Joshi is an Indian actress in Marathi theater, film and television.
+Suhas Joshi is an Indian actress in Marathi theater, film and television.
 She has also worked in many Bollywood films.
 She was awarded the Sangeet Natak Akademi Award for 2018 for Acting.
 In 2023 she Received Filmfare Marathi Lifetime Achievement Award for her contributions to Marathi cinema.

 Career

 Joshi was attracted to the field of acting from her college days where she acted in few plays.
 Noticing her interest in it, she did a 3-year diploma course in acting from National School of Drama, Delhi where she was trained by noted theater director Ebrahim Alkazi.

 Joshi started her career in 1972 with the Marathi play Barrister.
 Directed by Vijaya Mehta, the play was written by Jaywant Dalvi based on his previously published novel Andharachya Parambya.
 Joshi played the role of Radha in this play where the lead title role of Barrister was played by Vikram Gokhale.
 Later on, Joshi starred in various other plays.
 Her notable plays include Sai Paranjpye's Sakkhe Shejari and Vijay Tendulkar's Kanyadaan.
 Her role in Kanyadaan was opposite veteran actor Dr. Shriram Lagoo.
 The play was produced by the Marathi unit of the organization Indian National Theatre.
 Directed by Sadashiv Amrapurkar, who also played a role in the play, the drama performed more than 200 shows.
 Later, Joshi co-starred with Lagoo on various plays like Agnipankha, Natasamraat and Ekach Pyaala.

 Joshi also performed the Monologue play Smriti Chitre which is based on the autobiography of Lakshmibai Tilak, wife of Reverend Narayan Waman Tilak.
 The play follows Lakshmibai's journey from a Hindu-Brahmin woman to her adopting Christianity in her husband's footsteps.
 The autobiography is considered as one of the masterpieces of Marathi literature and has also been translated to English as "I Follow After".
 Being a monologue, Joshi has worked out 3-4 different voices, including that of males.
 The play had previously been played by Kusumtai.

 Joshi has also worked in various Bollywood film.
 Some of her notable works were in commercially successful film like Tezaab (1988), Chandni (1989) and Josh (2000).
 She has also acted in Marathi films like Tu Tithe Mee (1998) and Saatchya Aat Gharat (2004).
 For her work in Tu Tithe Mee, Joshi has received various awards and has been widely appreciated.
 Produced by Smita Talwalkar and directed by Sanjay Surkar, the film was adjudged as the Best Feature Film in Marathi at the 46th National Film Awards.
 In their official citation, the jury also appreciated Joshi's and her co-star Mohan Joshi's works by quoting "Beautiful performance by Mohan Joshi and Suhas Joshi are the highlights of the film."

 Apart from her wide long theater and films career, Joshi was also seen in Marathi as well as Hindi television shows.
 As of 2012, she is seen in the Hindi TV show Khamoshiyaan that airs on Star Plus.